-Upon successful completion of Written Communication for the Associates Degree, students will:
+Upon successful completion of ENGL& 101 and/or CMST 220, students will:

 - 1. Craft, develop, and support a specific, debatable thesis. - 2.
-Draft and refine a well-organized essay appropriate to context and audience. - 3.
-Read critically and research effectively to support thesis. - Use appropriate writing strategies, standard grammar and academic documentation conventions. - Demonstrate ethical standards in all phases of the writing process, including using collaboration within academically appropriate guidelines.
+Draft and refine a well-organized essay, speech, or other form of communication appropriate to context and audience. - 3.
+Use appropriate writing strategies, standard grammar, and academic documentation conventions. - 4.
+Use appropriate writing and/or communication strategies, standard grammar, and academic documentation conventions. - Demonstrate ethical standards in all phases of the writing and/or communication process to include using collaboration within academically appropriate guidelines.